sckeen1988/investSite/README.md

 Python 3 is required to run.

-After navigating to Kis_site folder, all other dependencies can be installed via:
+All other dependencies can be installed via:
 ```
   pip install -r requirements.txt
 ```